polyaxon/polyaxon/site/docs/automation/schedules/index.md

 ## Overview

-Components are by default triggered one time when a user create an operation, or as many times as the users trigger new operations.
+Components are by default triggered one time when a user creates an operation, or as many times as the users trigger new operations.
 Polyaxon monitors all operations and all DAGs, and triggers ops whose dependencies have been met.